 Little is known about the very early Fijian village life, other than evidence that they had hill fortifications and tribes lived quite isolated from each other, forming their own dialects and beliefs.
 Commonplace items were wooden carvings such as war clubs, tanoa (kava) bowls, wooden head pillows, tapa clothing and jewellery.
 Tattooing and raised scars around the mouth were also part of the Fijian look.

-Learn more about the aspect of the Fijian culture in Understanding the Fijian Culture TT057.
+Learn more about the aspect of the Fijian culture in The Guide to the Fiji Culture for Travellers.

 The Arrival of the Europeans